Prf Caroline Derry

 Professional biography

 Caroline Derry joined the Open University in April 2017, teaching subjects including criminal and evidence law.
 She is Professor of Feminism, Law and History.
-Her other roles include Deputy Director Research Degrees.
+She is qualification lead for the forthcoming LLM Law.
+Previous roles included Deputy Director Research Degrees and Law School EDI lead.

 Caroline qualified as a barrister, practising in criminal defence law, and as a solicitor in a large, central London legal aid practice.
 She then taught for fifteen years at London Metropolitan University, where she was a senior lecturer in criminal and evidence law and gender & law, and course leader for the LLB Law.
 She has been a visiting lecturer in criminal law at SOAS and at Paris Descartes (Masters in Common Law).

-Caroline is a Fellow of the Royal Historical Society and of the HEA.
+Caroline is a Fellow of the Royal Historical Society and of the HEA, and a UKCGE-accredited PhD supervisor.

 Research interests